 - an explanation of the functions and objectives of the relevant prescribed person.

-From 1 April 2018 to 31 March 2019, the NHSCFA received 380 reports where the source had stated they were making a disclosure under the Public Interest Disclosure Act 1998.
-87 reports were open and waiting to be actioned as at 31 March 2019.
+From 1 April 2019 to 31 March 2020, the NHSCFA received 366 reports where the source had stated they were making a disclosure under the Public Interest Disclosure Act 1998.

-- Approximately 42% of these relate to patient frauds (patients not paying their prescription charge, or altering their prescription) and as such are unlikely to have PIDA related issues.
+- Three of these relate to patient frauds (patients not paying their prescription charge or altering their prescription) and as such are unlikely to have PIDA related issues.

-- Approximately 43% of these reports were received within eight weeks of the end of financial year and, therefore still going through processing within the Intelligence Unit.
+- Five of these reports were received within ten weeks of the end of financial year and, therefore still going through processing within the Intelligence Unit.

-- Approximately 15% were either assigned to a Field Development Officer for further work, or the Intelligence Unit were waiting on checks to return from third party agencies.
+- Four were either assigned to a Field Development Officer for further work, or the Intelligence Unit were waiting on checks to return from third party agencies.

-- The remaining 40% relate to No Further Action categories of Intelligence Only and No Fraud Established.
-Intelligence Only means that the report is kept on file, but is unable to be progressed due to a lack of information available.
-No Fraud Established is used when there is no fraud to investigate, usually due to a misunderstanding by NHS staff or general public as to what constitutes a fraud or not
+- The remaining 53% relate to No Further Action categories of Intelligence Only and No Fraud Established.
+Intelligence Only means that the report is kept on file but is unable to be progressed due to a lack of information available.
+No Fraud Established is used when there is no fraud to investigate, usually due to a misunderstanding by NHS staff or general public as to what constitutes a fraud or not.

-Of the remaining 64 reports, 53 were tasked to Local Counter Fraud Specialists and 11 were disseminated to another body.
+Of the remaining 71 reports, 62 were tasked to Local Counter Fraud Specialists and nine were disseminated to another body.

 The NHSCFA’s main objectives for 2017-2020 are to: